machinelv/Kernels-Optimization/README.md

 This project aims to optimite basic computation kernels in CPU and GPU.
 The basic kernels conclude:

-- Elementwise
 - Reduce
 - GEMM
-- GEMV
+- Conv
 - SPMV
-- Conv

-And the project need realizing below codes:
+And the project need realizing in below codes:

-- Serial
 - AVX-512
 - SVE(arm)
+- CUDA

+with
 - OpenMP
 - MPI
-- CUDA

-We would like to realize those kernels by C++ 11 standard.
+We would like to realize those kernels by at least C++ 11 standard.